codeforamerica/uswds/views/components/fieldset.md

     "modifierHint": "cfa-hint"
   },
   "hint": {
     "text": "We updated the address you entered.
-If correct, please use the suggested address."
+If correct, please use the suggested address.", "modifier": "cfa-hint",
+    "id": "hint-{{ id }}"
   },
   "options": [
     {